openshift/microshift/docs/rebase.md

 Therefore, on a high level a rebase of MicroShift onto a newer OpenShift release starts from a given OpenShift release image and involves the following steps:

 * vendoring the source code of the embedded OpenShift components at the same commit as used in OpenShift,
-* embedding (as bindata) the resource manifests of the hosted OpenShift components, and
+* embedding the resource manifests of the hosted OpenShift components,
-* updating the image references (digests) of the hosted OpenShift components.
+* updating the image references (digests) of the hosted OpenShift components, and
+* updating build files (Makefile, Containerfile, ...).

-This process is supported by the `rebase.sh` script, which generates the necessary changes, but currently still requires human review and post-processing.
-The goal is to eventually automate generation, testing, and merging PRs at least for nightlies and z-stream updates.
+This process is supported by the `scripts/auto-rebase/rebase.sh` script, which automates generating the changes for updating MicroShift to the given target OpenShift release.

 The following describes the current rebase process in more detail.